de-gupta/security.argus/README.md

 Do not use Argus when:

-- you only need raw JWT verification then use `themis`
+- you only need raw JWT verification — use `themis`
-- you only need token issuance/exchange
+- you only need token issuance/exchange — use `hermes`
-  then use `hermes`
-- you only need currentness/version checking
+- you only need currentness/version checking — use `augustus`
-  then use `augustus`

 ## Relation To The Rest Of The Stack